ifcopenshell.api.layer

 ifcopenshell.api.layer.assign_layer(file: ifcopenshell.file, items: list[ifcopenshell.entity_instance], layer: ifcopenshell.entity_instance) None

-Assigns representation items to a layer
+Assigns representation items or representations to a layer

 In IFC, instead of objects being assigned to layers, representation items are assigned to layers.
 Representation items are portions of the object’s representation.
 For example, this allows a single IFC Window element to have portions of its 2D linework (e.g. the cross section of its frame) assigned to one layer, and another portion (e.g. the glazing panels) assigned to another layer.